-- Boost revenue: When businesses invest in better customer engagement processes and ideas, it is directly reflected in their revenue.
+- Boost revenue: When businesses invest to boost customer engagement processes and ideas, it is directly reflected in their revenue.
 Higher customer satisfaction finally results in increased revenue.

 - Creating a competitive edge: A well-planned engagement strategy allows you to deliver a consistent customer experience that helps create business differentiation and attract even more customers.